Wild Eats for Wilderness Survival

 - DON’T feed plants to pets (toxins can affect them but not us)

-I was raised in a rural area and eating wild plants was a natural progression in my journey to adulthood.
+I was raised in a rural area and eating wild vegetation was a natural progression in my journey to adulthood.
 Popping a few berries and tasty leaves is a regular part of my hiking adventures, but it’s never something I do without caution.
 A single misidentification can have fatal consequences, or at least give you a case of diarrhea you do not want to have.

 Why Eat Wild Plants?

 If you’re on a hike and looking to capitalize on whatever resources are around you, edible plants can supplement your diet (hello, ultra lightweight hikers).
-Fresh, sun warm berries are incredibly delicious, and a few pieces of the aforementioned wood sorrel can add a bright and tangy taste to your campsite cooking.
+Fresh, sun-warm berries are incredibly delicious, and a few pieces of the aforementioned wood sorrel can add a bright and tangy taste to your campsite cooking.

 But before you start sampling the greenery…

 Eating wild stuff is never a light-hearted and flippant decision to make.
 Even a few bites of the wrong plants can be fatal or incapacitating.
 Many have mimics that are almost impossible to distinguish between each other.

 Positive identification is absolutely necessary before you start chomping on wild stuff for sustenance.
 DO NOT experiment with the universal edibility test casually, and ALWAYS err on the side of caution.

 It can take a fit adult almost 30 days to starve to death.
 If you’re a few days out from rescue, hold off on eating wild plants until it becomes a do-or-die scenario.